aedart/laravel-helpers/README.md

 ### Usage inside a Laravel application ###

-You do not need any special configuration, service provides, or any of this sort.
+You do not need any special configuration or service provides.
 Just ensure that you have required this package as a dependency, and you are good to go.

 ### Outside a Laravel application ###